axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 This can further be broken down as the following attributes:

 ### Learnable

+**Focused**
 - Is it immediately understandable?
 If not, is it understandable after a short period of study?

-**Scaffolds**
+**Guided/Provides Scaffolds**
-Does the interface guide and constrain users to select appropriate actions when initially learning?
+- Does the interface guide and constrain users to select appropriate actions when initially learning?

 **Adaptive**

-Does the interface mature as the user gains more experience?
+- Does the interface mature as the user gains more experience?

-**Transfer**
+**Transferable**

-Are users able to apply learning from one context to another?
+- Are users able to apply learning from one context to another?

 **Rewarding/Motivating**
-Are users encouraged to explore the interface?
+- Are users encouraged to explore the interface?

 ### Efficient
 - What kind of visualization might have been better?
 For example, if somebody has given you a set of multiple pie charts, and you have to compare pie wedges, from one to the other, is that really the best way to make those comparisons, or could a bar chart have done the job just as well, maybe better?